KevinMaFeng/Coursera_ml_basic_ex1/README.md

 exam1 uploaded written by Octave V4.2.1 on Ubuntu LTS 16.04

-the exam is on Linear Regression is implemented with gradient decent and normal equation methods.
+the exam is mainly focused on Linear Regression which is implemented by gradient decent and normal equation methods.

 for more details, please refer to ex1.pdf file.